strongloop/strongloop.com2/_posts/2019-12-19-loopback-2019-review.md

 While we were looking to the future as we built LoopBack 4, we continued to provide tutorials and "how to" content for LoopBack as well.

+### Events

+The Toronto Cloud Integration Meetup hosted an event in February with the overall topic "Quickly Build APIs with Existing Services and Data Using LoopBack!”
+Janny Hou explained what LoopBack is, what you can do with it, and the rationale behind the rewrite of the framework.
+Biniam Admikew demonstrated how how easy it is to expose REST API from your database with just a few steps.
+Jamil Spain provided an additional demo while also taking care of capturing the meetup on video.

+Check out the details and video [here](https://strongloop.com/strongblog/watch-meetup-quickly-build-apis-with-loopback/).

 ### Playing Well with OpenAPI Spec

 With IBM supporting the [OpenAPI Initiative](https://www.openapis.org/), it shouldn't surprise anyone that the LoopBack team uses the spec they offer.